MaRDI4NFDI/.github/.github/ISSUE_TEMPLATE/MaRDI_feature_request.md

 - [ ] Participants in discussion have been invited as assignees
 - [ ] All fields of the issue have been filled
 - [ ] Example fields have been removed
-- [ ] main MaRDI project has been assigned as project
+- [ ] The main MaRDI project has been assigned to this issue